-- 1 Nominating the Council Engineer who will be responsible for inspections and for issuing acceptances or written notices of non-conformance with the approved plans to the Superintendent. - 2 Liaising with the Developer's representative required changes outside the scope of work covered by the approved plans. - 3 Confirming that Council's preconstruction requirements have been met, which satisfy Council's requirements, within 1 working week of receipt of all relevant information, unless otherwise agreed. - 4 Undertaking joint inspections with the Superintendent and or Construction Engineer and Contractor as listed in this record providing 48 hours' notice in writing requesting the inspection has been received. - 5 Advising the Developer's Representative in writing, including details of the non-conformance, within 24 hours of when Council's Engineer becomes aware of any non-conformance with the requirements of the Council in relation to the Works. - 6 Ensuring that Council's Engineer responds to queries and request for information from the Developer's Representative within 48 hours, unless otherwise agreed. - 7 Ensuring that Council's Engineer advises the Developer's Representative of the results of any inspection within one working day, unless otherwise agreed, of the following: - acceptance, with or without conditions; OR - non-acceptance and steps to be taken to secure the council's requirements; AND - process for securing a further inspection where there is non-acceptance.
+- 1 Nominating the Council Engineer who will be responsible for inspections and for issuing acceptances or written notices of non-conformance with the approved plans to the Superintendent. - 2 Liaising with the Developer's representative required changes outside the scope of work covered by the approved plans. - 3 Confirming that Council's preconstruction requirements have been met, which satisfy Council's requirements, within 1 working week of receipt of all relevant information, unless otherwise agreed.

+- Undertaking joint inspections with the Superintendent and or Construction Engineer and Contractor as listed in this record providing 48 hours' notice in writing requesting the inspection has been received. - 5 Advising the Developer's Representative in writing, including details of the non-conformance, within 24 hours of when Council's Engineer becomes aware of any non-conformance with the requirements of the Council in relation to the Works. - Ensuring that Council's Engineer responds to gueries and request for information from the Developer's Representative within 48 hours, unless otherwise agreed. - Ensuring that Council's Engineer advises the Developer's Representative of the results of any inspection within one working day, unless otherwise agreed, of the following: - acceptance, with or without conditions; OR - non-acceptance and steps to be taken to secure the council's requirements; AND - process for securing a further inspection where there is non-acceptance.

 OTHER MATTERS DISCUSSED

-SIGNATURE OF ALL PARTIES AT THE MEETING THAT THIS IS A TRUE AND ACCURATE RECORD OF THE ITEMS DISCUSSED AT THE MEETING (PRINT NAME AND SIGN AND DATE IN THE SPACE PROVIDED)
+SIGNATURE OF ALL PARTIES AT THE MEETING THAT DISCUSSED AT THE MEETING (PRINT NAME AND SIG D OF THE ITEMS

 Developer

 Developer's Representative

 Superintendent / Consultant

 Construction Engineer

 Council Representative

 Contractor

 Consent to proceed to construction is granted Yes No

 Signed Council Representative

 Date

-DRAINAGE INSPECTION - CIVIL WORKS
+DRAINAGE INSPECTION #E6 - CIVIL WORKS

-CATEGORY CHECKLIST ITEMS YES NO NOT COMMENTS

-REQUIRED

-General Have hold points and witness points been complied with?
+CATEGORY CHECKLIST ITEMS YES NO NOT REQUIRED COMMENTS General Have hold points and witness points been complied with?
+Trenching Is shoring and access in place?
+Pipes Is bedding of sufficient depth & compacted?

-Trenching

-Is shoring and access in place?

-Pipes • ·

-Is bedding of sufficient depth & compacted?

 Are any pipes sitting on collars causing 'beaming'?
 Has vertical/horizontal alignment been checked and found to be satisfactory?
 Is the direction of laying satisfactory? (i.e., collar on upstream end?)
 Is rubber ring jointing satisfactory?
 If flush jointed pipes have been accepted, rubber bands should be used at the joints.
 Are they in place and in sound condition?

-Have all house drains been connected to to top of pipe with an acceptable connection?
+Have all house drains been connected to top of pipe with an acceptable connection?
 Are all pipes sound and not cracked?
 Are lifting hole bungs in place?
 Do the size of pipes, bedding materials and compaction conform to design?
 Has evidence been provided where applicable?
 Back Filling

-CATEGORY CHECKLIST ITEMS YES NO NOT COMMENTS REQUIRED Has haunching and backfill material been provided and compacted as specified?
+CATEGORY CHECKLIST ITEMS YES NO NOT REQUIRED COMMENTS Has haunching and backfill material been provided and compacted as specified?
 Has any biofiltration backfill been provided as specified?
 Pits Has the base material is placed and compacted as required?
 Are inner and outer formworks and reinforcement in place?
 Are all collars outside the pits' walls?
 Have all precast pits have been supplied and installed as per plan?
 Have all holes been mortared up for precast pits?
 Does the strength of concrete used to construct pits meet the requirements of the Manual?
-Consent to proc eed to next stage
+Consent to proc eed to next stage ADDITIONAL COI MMENTS COUNCIL REPR ESENTATIVE NAME COUNCIL REPR ESENTATIVE SIGNATURE DEVELOPER RE EPRESENTATIVE NAME

-SUBGRADE INSPECTION - CIVIL WORKS
+SUBGRADE INSPECTION #E7 - CIVIL WORKS